-The biggest challenges in ecommerce today: COVID-19 has increased the pace of eCommerce growth.
+The biggest challenges in ecommerce today -the pace of eCommerce growth.
 The flip side of that growth is that competition is growing too.
-To keep up with competitors, eTailers need to know what the biggest challenges in eCommerce will be moving forward..
+To keep up with competitors, ecommerce retailers need to know what the biggest challenges in ecommerce will be moving forward..

-Shopping online last year moved from a convenience to a necessity because of COVID-19.
-The number of online shoppers jumped 30% in the US — a number not expected until early this decade.1 And globally, eCommerce sales in July were up 19% from the year before.2
+Shopping online last year moved from a convenience to a necessity.
+The number of online shoppers jumped 30% in the US — a number not expected until early this decade.
+And globally, eCommerce sales in July were up 19% from the year before.

 Added opportunities bring changes that can lead to challenges.
-The biggest eCommerce challenges for eTailers in 2021 will come from customer expectations and options as well as continued uncertainty, which will only be heightened because of increased online shopping.
+The biggest ecommerce challenges for retailer will come from customer expectations and options, which will only be heightened because of increased online shopping.

 1. Higher Customer Expectations